M.Sc. in Hospital Pharmacy

-- Provides students with expert knowledge and skills necessary to undertake all aspects of hospital pharmacy including clinical pharmacy, dispensary and drug distribution, administration and management, aseptic compounding, pharmacoeconomics and medicines information.
+- Students gain with expert knowledge and skills necessary to undertake all aspects of hospital pharmacy including clinical pharmacy, dispensary and drug distribution, administration and management, aseptic compounding, pharmacoeconomics and medicines information, opening up multiple opportunities to take on a variety of advanced practice and leadership roles upon graduation.

-- Intensive practical experience will be gained by each student during his or her hospital attachment under the expert guidance of an assigned tutor(s)
+- Intensive practical experience will be gained by each student during his or her hospital attachment, with the opportunity to gain advanced clinical decision-making skills, under the expert guidance of an assigned tutor(s), who will provide constructive, tailored, developmental feedback.

-- Provides graduates of our M.Sc. programme with excellent opportunities to fill specialist and leadership roles across a wide range of both clinical and non-clinical areas in hospital practice.
+- Multi-functional graduates of our M.Sc. programme have excellent career opportunities to fill specialist and leadership roles across a wide range of both clinical and non-clinical areas in hospital practice.

-- Opportunity for students to network with pharmacists from other Irish hospitals.
+- Opportunity for students to develop valuable networks with pharmacists from other Irish hospitals.

 - Candidates must be registered (or eligible to be registered) with the Pharmaceutical Society of Ireland before the January 2024 course start date (see http://www.thepsi.ie/gns/home.aspx).

 - Candidates must have minimum 8 months hospital pharmacy practice experience.

 - Interviews will be held for training places in the following course approved hospitals: Beaumont Hospital, Mater Misericordiae University Hospital, St. James's Hospital, St. Vincent's University Hospital, Tallaght University Hospital and Midland Regional Hospital Tullamore.
 The successful applicants will be based in full-time employment in one of the participating hospitals for the two-year duration of the course.

 Course structure & content